VictorWang712/DL-DRPE-Recognition/README.md

 # DL-DRPE-Recognition

-A deep learning framework for matching original grayscale images and their encrypted versions using Double Random Phase Encoding (DRPE) and Siamese networks (ResNet/ConvNeXt backbone, Triplet Loss).
+A deep learning framework for matching original grayscale images and their encrypted versions using Double Random Phase Encoding (DRPE) and Siamese networks (ResNet, ConvNeXt, ViT-CLIP).
 Supports distributed multi-GPU training and retrieval with top-1/top-5 accuracy evaluation.

 ## Environment Setup